TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-04-09-try-new-coding-standard-psr12-on-your-code.md

 vendor/bin/ecs check /src --level psr12 --fix
 ```

-Now in more detailted way.
+Now in more detailed way.

 ## PSR-12 meets ECS

-The standard is still behind the door, but feedback, before it gets accepted, is very important.
-After accepting it will be written down and it will be difficult to change anything.

-That's why someone on [Reddit referred a PSR Google Group](https://www.reddit.com/r/PHP/comments/84vafc/phpfig_psr_status_update/), where they **asked for real-life PSR-12 ruleset implementation in a coding standard tool**.
+Someone on [Reddit referred a PSR Google Group](https://www.reddit.com/r/PHP/comments/84vafc/phpfig_psr_status_update/), where they **asked for real-life PSR-12 ruleset implementation in a coding standard tool**.
 Korvin Szanto already prepared 1st implementation for PHP CS Fixer, at the moment [only as a commit in](https://github.com/KorvinSzanto/PHP-CS-Fixer/commit/c0b642c186d8f666a64937c2d37442dc77f6f393) the fork.
 I put the ruleset to `psr12.yml` level in ECS and it looks like this in time of being:

 ```yaml
 imports: